 On the other hand, of course, given what Grossi gets away with on a regular basis with respect to basic principles of honesty, integrity, journalistic rigor, and common decency while still keeping his job as Cleveland’s top man on the Browns beat, it’s probably much easier to understand why, when some of Grossi’s Twitter followers asked him, “Hey, Tony, Lerner was on the radio today, did you listen?
 Why not?” that Grossi responded with a “Not my job!
 Did you listen?
-What’d he say, anyway?,” before getting up from his laptop with an Antoine Walker shimmy to uncork another bottle of red wine before getting back to his True Blood season 3 DVDs (probably).
+What’d he say, anyway?,” before getting up from his laptop with an Antoine Walker shimmy to get back to his True Blood season 3 DVDs (probably).

 Thankfully, after years and years of feeding from the trough and empowering illiterate media whore/circus clowns and all manner of idiots, it looks like Grossi might finally be seeing the light.
 This thing really isn’t going anywhere until Lerner sells the team, or the Browns are otherwise restored to the hands of The People.

 Deleting the tweet was a step in the wrong direction, of course, but Rome wasn’t built in a day, and again, at least it got out in the first place.
 Break these chains, Tony.
 Lerner *IS* pathetic.
 The whole thing is.
 Let that light shine.
-Cleveland needs the truth.
-Cleveland needs *YOU.*
+Cleveland needs you.

 UPDATE: Grossi apologizes at Cleveland.com this morning, both in print:

 “Last night, Plain Dealer Browns beat reporter Tony Grossi made an inadvertent, inappropriate post to Twitter concerning Browns owner Randy Lerner.
 Grossi has reached out to Lerner to apologize.
 The Plain Dealer also apologizes.”